ACT vs. SAT: which should my child take?

 The short answer: both tests are accepted everywhere, both measure similar skills, and neither is easier in the abstract.
 The right test for your child is the one they score better on.
 The only reliable way to find that out is to have them take a practice version of each.

-What the tests actually cover
+What the tests cover

 The SAT and ACT are more alike than different.
 Both test reading comprehension, grammar and writing, and math.
 Both are accepted by every four-year college in the United States.
 Neither penalizes wrong answers.